Pingkidong/pcos-streamlit-app/README.md

 ![Outliner Preview](image/outliner.png)

 Boxplots revealed outliers across multiple features.
-However, these outliers are **important medical indicators** rather than noise, therefore no outlier removal was performed.
+However, these outliers are not noise, but important medical indicators related to PCOS (e.g., high testosterone or high AFC).
+Therefore, no outliers were removed, as doing so would result in loss of valuable information.

 ---